 One of the most generous capital gains tax reliefs remains that for main residence, or home.
 In broad terms, when you buy a house, live in it as your main home, and then sell it, any gain is generally exempt from capital gains tax.

-When selling a property that has been your main residence at some point, the final 18 months of ownership are deemed to be CGT exempt whether you are living there or not, although this may be reduced to 9 months from 6 April 2020.
+When selling a property that has been your main residence at some point, the final 9 months of ownership are deemed to be CGT exempt whether you are living there or not.

 If you have more than one home, you should consider the timing of a sale or making a main residence election.
 As there are time restrictions on making the main residence election, we strongly recommend you speak to us should you think this could be an issue or if your circumstances change.